microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationContentSpec/AppNotificationBuilder-spec.md

 </toast>
 ```

-The placement attribute defines action for a user to interact with when the AppNotification is
-right-clicked.
-This would typically be used by developers to ask the user for setting changes.
+The context menu is a popup UI that appears when the user right clicks on the
+AppNotification.
+The default options are to turn off receiving notifications
+for the application and to launch the notification settings page.
+Using
+SetContextMenuPlacement() will add an option to the context menu.
+The behavior
+is the same as other buttons and when activated returns the arguments to the app.

 ![Button ContextMenu Example](ButtonContextMenuExample.png)